piyushxbajaj/connectXvit/README.md

 This app is for mac

-Inspired from TAPVIT which is for mac
+Inspired from TAPVIT which is for macOSX